yandex/yatagan/api/dynamic/module.md

 at runtime to process annotations.
 The components and other required interfaces are implemented using `java.lang.reflect.Proxy` mechanism.

+## Optimized variant

+One can depend on pre-optimized variant of this artifact: `com.yandex.daggerlite:api-dynamic-optimized:<version>`.
+ It may provide improved performance in comparison with the default variant.

 ## Validation

 Currently, no full validation is performed when using RT backend, as it's very expensive in runtime.